MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 For example, if you have 2 servers and you are using 1 TB capacity drives, set aside 2 x 1 = 2 TB of the pool as reserve.
 If you have 3 servers and 1 TB capacity drives, set aside 3 x 1 = 3 TB as reserve.
 If you have 4 or more servers and 1 TB capacity drives, set aside 4 x 1 = 4 TB as reserve.

    >[!NOTE]
-   > In clusters with drives of all three types (NVMe + SSD + HDD), we recommend reserving the equivalent of one SSD plus one HDD per server, up to 4 drives of each maximum.
+   > In clusters with drives of all three types (NVMe + SSD + HDD), we recommend reserving the equivalent of one SSD plus one HDD per server, up to 4 drives of each.

 ## Example: Capacity planning